-One question routinely surfaces in today’s evolving technology and modern development landscape — whether to build a mobile website versus a native app versus a hybrid app.
+One question routinely surfaces in today’s evolving technology and modern development landscape — whether to build a mobile website vs native app vs hybrid app.
 As a developer, you need to take the time to think through a few considerations before running off to develop software.
 We compared native and hybrid ways of development to help you make the right decision.
-Let’s get proper information about iOS native vs. hybrid apps!
+Let’s get proper information about Android and iOS native vs hybrid mobile app development!

 Hybrid vs. Native Mobile Apps – A Quick Overview

 Native apps are written in a programming language specific to the platform they’re being developed for.
 This would typically be Objective-C or Swift for iOS and Java for Android.
-Native apps usually have better performance with rendering and animations than hybrid apps.
+One of the most relevant native and hybrid app differences lies in the increased performance with rendering and animations compared to hybrid apps.

 A hybrid app is a mobile app that contains a web view (essentially an isolated browser instance) to run a web application inside a native app, using a native app wrapper that can communicate with the native device platform and the web view.
 This means web applications can run on a mobile device and access the device features, such as the camera or GPS.

 Hybrid apps are possible because of tools that have been created to facilitate the communication between the web view and the native platform.
-These tools are not a part of the official iOS or Android platforms but are third party tools such as Apache Cordova.
+Due to the lack of official tools for iOS or Android platforms, cross-platform developers execute the integration of third-party tools such as Apache Cordova.
 When a hybrid app is built, it will be compiled, transforming your web application into a native app.

 Technologies Used For Mobile Application Development

-There are many hybrid mobile frameworks, such as Ionic, NativeScript, React Native, Xamarin, PhoneGap, etc. Besides comparing hybrid vs. native mobile apps, we decided to describe the main characteristics of native apps with the top 2 hybrid frameworks — Ionic and React Native.
+There are many hybrid mobile frameworks, such as Ionic, NativeScript, React Native, Xamarin, PhoneGap, etc. Besides comparing native application vs hybrid application, we decided to describe the main characteristics of native apps with the top 2 hybrid frameworks — Ionic and React Native.

 With both React Native and Native apps, gestures like pinching or double-tapping work in the way you’d expect them to work on your operating system.